Code-Institute-Submissions/MS2-Project-1/README.md

 #  User stories

 ##  First Time Visitor Goals

-##  First Time Visitor Goals

-* As a first time visitor, I want to understand that it's a simons says type of game but with a fun and unique theme.
+* As a first time visitor, I want to understand the rules of the game even if I haven't played a similar game before.
 * As a first time visitor, I want to be able to easily navigate throughout the site to find content.
-* As a first time visitor, I want to understand the rules of the game even if I haven't played a similar game before.

 ## Returning Visitor Goals